RepAdapt/population_structure/README.md

                 - to alter variables used for thinning, edit LEA_config.

+     Note that even if not run on a slurm system, the script will still create the commands needed to run in the OUTDIR/shfiles directory.

 1. At the end of each job, you can cat the slurm.out file for more information regarding outputs.
 See also Notes in docstring of hierfstat.R.

     `cat slurm_jobid.out | grep INFO`